projectacrn/acrn-hypervisor/doc/developer-guides/hld/usb-virt-hld.rst

   specific User OS with I/O MMU assistance.

 - **DRD DM** (Dual Role Device) emulates the PHY MUX control logic.
-The sysfs interface in UOS is used to trap the switch operation into DM, and the the sysfs interface in SOS is used to operate on the physical registers to switch between DCI and HCI role.
+The sysfs interface in a User VM is used to trap the switch operation into DM, and the the sysfs interface in the Service VM is used to operate on the physical registers to switch between DCI and HCI role.

   On Intel Apollo Lake platform, the sysfs interface path is